jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-20-vertical-slice-architecture-is-it-incompatible-with-clean-architecture.md

 - [Meanwhile... on the query side of my architecture](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-query-side-of-my-architecture/)

 > "Two simple interfaces will change the look of your architecture… forever." --- Steven van Deursen

+These two articles are kind of more elaborate explanation of what I had read from Mark Seemann on the use of decorators to implement cross-cutting concerns in his blog post ["Dependency Injection is Loose Coupling"](https://blog.ploeh.dk/2010/04/07/DependencyInjectionisLooseCoupling/) (also [here](https://blog.ploeh.dk/2010/09/20/InstrumentationwithDecoratorsandInterceptors/))

 Enjoy!